 For the academic year, the Macy Undergraduate Leadership Fellows Program will be held online.
 Virtual synchronous sessions are held, and students need to be available every Monday 4:00-6:50 p.m.
 (Fall, Winter and Spring Quarters).
 You can only take one course while on co-op, so be sure to plan ahead with your academic advisor.

 What happens if I have a conflict in time?

-- MULFP classes are unique, use minimal lecture style format, and are student centered.
-Class format varies, featuring seminars, group activities, guest speakers, workshops, round table debates, and panel discussions.
-Students will be active participants in their own self development.
+- MULFP classes are unique, use minimal lecture style format and are student centered.
+Class format varies, featuring seminar format, group activities, guest speakers, student-led discussions and panel discussions.
+Students will be active participants in their own self-development.